xDaiPunks/xIP-000003/README.md

 # Rationale

 The current marketplace of xDaiPunks has been specifically created to mint and trade xDaipunks.
 That brings a lot of limitations.
-The current marketplace is very fair to its users as there are now fees or royalties involved.
-That is no coincidental as we believe that an NFT marketplace should never be a middle man.
+The current marketplace is very fair to its users as there are no fees or royalties involved.
+That is not coincidental as we believe that an NFT marketplace should never be a middle man.

 To overcome these limitations, a generic marketplace is currently under development.
 As said the marketplace will have a different model than the royalty model as we think the royalty model is an unsustainable model and does not do justice to the ERC-721 standard.
 Royalties should go to the creators of NFTs and not to the marketplace.